melonrush13/csci5839/blog/assignment3.md

 - photo album
 - media diary

-The designers didn't seem to recieve a ton of new information from the probes.
-Some of the elderly communities lost interest and continued on with their daily lives once the study started.
-Although, this didn't seem to effect the new design decision regardless.
+The designers didn't seem to recieve a ton of *new* information from the probes.
+Some of the elderly communities lost interest and continued on with their daily lives.
+Although, this didn't seem to affect the new design decision regardless.
 Which made me wonder, *what is the point of doing a probe?*

 I do like the idea of having a cultural probe.
-I loved learning how the media diary was used for the users to record every instance of when they watched TV, how long they watched it for, etc. I think using a diary to collect any form of usage data is powerful.
-For example - recording dreams in a book, instances of a specific emotion triggered, amount of water intake per day, etc.
+I loved learning how the media diary was used for the users to record every instance of when they watched TV, how long they watched it, etc. I think using a diary to collect any form of usage data is powerful.
+For example, recording dreams in a dreambook, instances of a specific emotion being triggered, amount of water intake per day, etc.

 Recording these things helps the user be more aware of their environment, which I think is the whole point of a probe.
-I think whatever technique people choose to use, it is an excellent idea to gain more understanding.
+I think whatever technique people choose to use, it is an excellent idea to gain more understanding of our actions and environment.